bholloway/gulp-slash/README.md

 });
 ```

-When used without arguments it returns an object stream for use with Gulp.
-The stream converts (in-place) the path,
-base, cwd properties in each vinyl file.
+When used with string argument, it acts per [slash](https://www.npmjs.org/package/slash).

 ```js
 var gulpSlash = require('gulp-slash');
 gulpSlash('c:\windows\file\path');  // c:/windows/file/path
 ```

-With used with string argument, it acts per [slash](https://www.npmjs.org/package/slash).
+When used with an object argument, it presumes the object is a vinyl file as used by Gulp.
+In converts (in-place) the path, base, cwd properties of the given object.

 ```js
 var gutil = require('gulp-util');